Masmiseim36/nxpSDK/boards/evkmimxrt1060/lwip_examples/lwip_httpssrv_ota_enet/readme.txt

 Prepare the Demo
 ================
+1. The demo requires MCUBoot booloader to be present in the FLASH memory to function properly.
+   It is recommended to build and program the bootloader first, then go on with the application.
+   Please refer to respective readme of the mcuboot_opensource example and follow the steps there before you continue.
-1. Prior launching the demo it is recommended to pre-build modified version of the application in .bin format to test the OTA update process.
+2. Prior launching the demo it is recommended to pre-build image with modified version of the application to test the OTA update process.
-   It is also required to have ota_bootloder programmed to the FLASH memory.
-Please see readme for the ota_bootloader for details.
-2. Connect a USB cable between the PC host and the OpenSDA(or USB to Serial) USB port on the target board.
+3. Connect a USB cable between the PC host and the OpenSDA(or USB to Serial) USB port on the target board.
-3. Open a serial terminal on PC for OpenSDA serial(or USB to Serial) device with these settings:
+4. Open a serial terminal on PC for OpenSDA serial(or USB to Serial) device with these settings:
     - 115200 baud rate
     - 8 data bits
     - No parity
     - One stop bit
     - No flow control
-4. Insert the Ethernet Cable into the target board's RJ45 port and connect it to your PC network adapter.
+5. Insert the Ethernet Cable into the target board's RJ45 port and connect it to your PC network adapter.
+6. Configure the host PC IP address to 192.168.0.100.

 Running the demo
 ================
+To get the application properly executed by the bootloader, it is necessary to put signed application image to the primary application partition.
+There are multiple options how to achieve that, however in principle the are two main methods (both presuming the bootlaoder is already in place):

+a)  programing signed application image to the primary application partition using an external tool (direct method)
+b)  jump-starting the application by debugger, performing OTA update with the signed image, resetting the board and letting the bootloader to perform update (indirect method)

+The latter method is described step by step below:

 1. Load the demo project and build it.
     Known issue: MDK linker issues warning about unused boot_hdr sections.
 This does not affect the functionality of the example.

+2. Prepare signed image of the application from raw binary as described in the mcuboot_opensource readme.
+     - In case of MCUXpress raw binary may not be generated automatically.
+Use binary tools after right clicking Binaries/.axf file in the project tree to generate it manually.

-2. Launch the debugger in your IDE to begin running the demo.
+3. Launch the debugger in your IDE to jump-start the application.
+     - In case of MCUXpresso IDE the execution stalls in an endless loop in the bootloader.
+Pause the debugging and use debugger console and issue command 'jump ResetISR'.

-3. When the demo runs successfully, the terminal will display the following:
+4. When the demo runs successfully, the terminal will display the following:
         Initializing PHY...

         ************************************************